6 Working with Categorical Predictors

 Another choice is to use domain-specific knowledge to imply relationships between levels.
 For example, the quality values could be replaced with integers one through five.
 This does bake the assumed relationship into the features, and that is advantageous when the assumed pattern is correct.

-There are also contrast methods, similar to the one discussed in Section 5.2, that can automatically create potential patterns using polynomial expansions (more on these in ?sec-basis-expansion).
+There are also contrast methods, similar to the one discussed in Section 6.2, that can automatically create potential patterns using polynomial expansions (more on these in Section 8.2).
 For our quality example, there are five possible levels.
 Mathematically, we can create up to the number of unique levels (minus one) polynomial function.
 In this example, linear, quadratic, cubic, and quartic (\(x^4\)) polynomial functions can be used.
-Figure 5.4 shows these patterns using orthogonal polynomial values12.
+Figure 6.4 shows these patterns using orthogonal polynomial values12.

 Chapter References